Intermediate statistics: addressing the Landau diamagnetism problem: Introduction

 \section{Introduction}

-In recent years, several fields of physics such as cosmology and condensed matter have intensified researches into the study of quantum groups and quantum algebras, mainly due to the large number of possible applications \cite{lei,wil,che,ien,ler,fuc,bie,mac}, as well as rational field theories, fractional quantum Hall effect, high-temperature (high-T$_c$) superconductors, noncommutative geometry, quantum theory of super algebras and so on \cite{rpv,chai,col,sou,lav5}.
-All existing proposals for quantum groups suggest the idea of deforming a classical object, which may be, for example, an algebraic group, or a Lie group, in what is always thought to preserve the understanding of the various representations that the objects can admit \cite{arik,jim}.
+In recent years, several fields of physics such as cosmology and condensed matter have intensified researches in the study of quantum groups and quantum algebras, mainly due to the large number of possible applications \cite{lei,wil,che,ien,ler,fuc,bie,mac,chu,chu1,chu2,hou,pra,bou}, as well as rational field theories, fractional quantum Hall effect, high-temperature (high-T$_c$) superconductors, noncommutative geometry, quantum theory of super algebras and so on \cite{rpv,chai,col,sou,lav5}.
+All existing proposals for quantum groups suggest the idea of deforming a classical object, which may be, for example, an algebraic group or a Lie group, in such way that is always possible to preserve the understanding of the various representations that objects can admit \cite{arik,jim}.